RobotLearning/traj-gen-and-tracking/README.md

 - Implement REPS, PI2 algorithms on MATLAB
 - Derive Kalman filter from minimum variance
 - Correct initial conditions of zero-phase filtering.
-- Load constraints umin and umax, joint limits from file and include in lift_constraints
+- Load constraints umin and umax, joint limits from sensor offsets file and include in lift_constraints
 - Test LQG on MATLAB
 - Clean-up: Check out Yanlong's and Katharina's code.